Nahuel88Ar/GUI_detector_crystals/readme.md

 ```bash
 pip install opencv-python opencv-python-headless numpy pandas openpyxl matplotlib PyQt5 imageio scikit-image scipy scikit-learn xlsxwriter
 ```
+Also you can use the file requirements.txt to install all dependencies.

 - **Recommended IDE:** PyCharm (or any Python IDE supporting GUI execution).